6 TIPS TO MAKE SOCIAL MEDIA VIDEO PRODUCTION EASIER

 • Additional creative assets you want created such as stills and thumbnails.

-Later, you’ll know you’ve achieved success when you can map your project back to a fulfilled creative brief that clearly outlined your goals and specifics.
+Later, you’ll know you’ve achieved success when you can map your project back to a fulfilled creative brief that clearly outlines your goals and specifics.

 We create what we call a “Job Start” sheet that gathers all of the details about the project.
 This is shared with the video production team and the client.
 This doc includes: